MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/3-migrations.md

     - Defines a SQLite connection string that points to a local file, *ContosoPizza.db*.

    > [!NOTE]
-   > SQLite uses local database files, so you can hard-code the connection string like.
+   > SQLite uses local database files, so it's probably okay to hard-code the connection string.
 For network databases like PostgreSQL and SQL Server, you should always store your connection strings securely.
 For local development, use [Secret Manager](/aspnet/core/security/app-secrets).
 For production deployments, consider using a service like [Azure Key Vault](/aspnet/core/security/key-vault-configuration).

 1. Also in *Program.cs*, replace `// Additional using declarations` with the following code.